Resources

 Program Signals

-For the 2026 MyERAS season, the following participating specialties have changed their program signal allotment:
+For the 2027 MyERAS season, the following participating specialties have changed their program signal allotment:

-Additionally, applicants in Anesthesiology and Plastic Surgery will be asked to participate in a pilot program in which applicants sending a program signal are asked to make a brief statement explaining why they have signaled each program.
+Additionally, applicants in Anesthesiology and Plastic Surgery will again be asked to participate in a pilot program in which applicants sending a program signal are asked to make a brief statement explaining why they have signaled each program.

 Geographic Preferences

-Read more: What's New for the 2026 MyERAS Application
+Read more: What's New for the 2027 MyERAS Application

 All deadlines and information may be subject to change.
 The University of Chicago Pritzker School of Medicine Career Advising team closely monitors and updates information received from AAMC, ERAS, NRMP, other application platforms, and individual programs as it becomes available.
 The general advising calendar provides current dates and timelines.

-Class of 2025 Meeting Materials
+Class of 2027 Meeting Materials

-• MS4 Meeting #1 (5/28/25): Road to Residency
+• MS4 Meeting #1 (5/12/26): Road to Residency

-• MS4 Meeting #3 (9/15/25): Interviewing for Residency
+• MS4 Meeting #3 (9/14/26): Interviewing for Residency

-• MS4 Meeting #4 (1/20/26): Creating Your Rank List
+• MS4 Meeting #4 (1/19/27): Creating Your Rank List

 Please note that we will add information from announcements as it is received.
 This list will not be comprehensive.
 All times are Central.